mpampuch/nextflow-notes/README.md

 }
 ```

+By adding the `@ValueObject` decorator to the `Dog` class, Nextflow will now use the properties `name` and `isHungry` as the elements that are be hashed to provide the input to the task and to check if the task outputs can be pulled from the cache.

 Lastly, we will need to register the class with Kryo, the Java serialization framework.
 Again, Nextflow provides a helper method to do this.
 We can add the following to the `main.nf` file:

 ```nextflow